Brexit poised to become reality — after Britain’s final, mad dash to the finish line

 The Road Haulage Association, a trade group, has estimated that 220 million new forms will need to be filled out next year because of the changes.

-The rupture will be felt most acutely by those with strong links between the U.K. and the E.U. who will suddenly need visas, work permits, passports and paperwork.
+The rupture will be felt most acutely by those with strong links between Britain and the European Union, who will suddenly need visas, work permits, passports and paperwork.

 But the average Briton may not notice much difference right away.

-In 2016, Britons stunned the world by voting to leave the E.U., the first country to leave the then 28-member bloc.
+In 2016, Britons stunned the world by voting to leave the European Union, the first country to leave the then-28-member bloc.
 The vote for Brexit ended the career of two Conservative prime ministers, first David Cameron and then May.

 The latter stood up in Parliament on Wednesday and said she would vote for the legislation but was disappointed that it didn’t cover services, on which negotiations are continuing.